kinokizumi/Functional_Programming/README.md

-# Functional_Programming
+# Functional Programming

-Exercises to train on functional programming
+Exercises to train on functional programming based on David Mertz's book